GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/5-any-unknown.md

 randomValue();                  // Error: Object is of type unknown randomValue.toUpperCase();      // Error: Object is of type unknown
 ```

+> ![NOTE]
+> The core difference between `any` and `unknown` is you are unable to interact with a variable of type `unknown`; doing so generates a **compiler** error. `any` bypasses any compile-time checks, and the object is evaluated at runtime; if the method or property exists it will behave as expected.

 ## Type assertion